Greystones Sailing Club was established in 1968 by Gordon Clarke, Dermod Cafferkey, John Roy, Toby Davies and Ian Mitchell.

-Initially the sailing was confined to Mirror dinghies launched from a rubber mat rolled out on the shingle on North Beach.
-Boats were transported to and from the harbour on the tops of cars and were brought home after each race.
-In 1969 a site was acquired from the Local Civics Association with the help of Liam Byrne and Derek Paine, over the next four years a good strong fence to make a secure dinghy park and a clubhouse were built.
-Later through consultation with Wicklow County Council and the Civic Association a slipway was built at the Northern breakwater which allowed larger boats to be sailed from Greystones harbour.
+Initially sailing Mirror dinghies launched from a rubber mat on the shingle on North Beach with boats brought to the harbour on the tops of cars for each race.
+In 1969 a site was acquired from the Local Civics Association and over the next four years a fence and a clubhouse were built.
+Later with Wicklow County Council and the Civic Association a slipway was built at the Northern breakwater.

-Since those early days in 1968 Greystones Sailing Club has established a reputation for organising National and Regional Championships and has hosted a number of prestige events like the Helmsmen Championships, the Enterprise Leinsters and National Championships, the Mirror National and Eastern Championships, Wayfarer Leinsters and National Championships, Laser Championships, GP 14 Purcell Trophy, 420 National Championships, Minstral Windsurfing Championships, the inaugural RS400 National Championships in 2001 again in 2002 with the inagural RS200 National Championships, both RS classes returned in 2003, 2004, 2005 and more recently in 2010.
+Greystones Sailing Club has established a reputation for organising National and Regional Championships and has hosted many events such as the Helmsmen Championships, the Enterprise National Championships, the Mirror National Championships, Wayfarer National Championships, GP 14 Purcell Trophy, RS National Championships and the Taste of Greystones regatta for keelboats.

 Greystones Sailing Club over the years has produced Olympian sailors, such as Marshall King, Aisling Bowman nee Byrne, Tim Goodbody and numerous International class sailors such as Trevor Fisher, Craig Thompson, Sean Craig, Jack Roy, Roy Van Maanen and Shane McCarthy.